We’re delighted to be able to welcome our members back to our clubs when we open once again on 12th April (in England).

 Give yourself enough time

-After 4 or 5 months away from the gym, it’s important to give yourself enough time to safely work out.
+After a few months away from the gym, it’s important to give yourself enough time to safely work out.

 Our gyms have been modified to allow plenty of space between all our equipment, and we’ve introduced additional, temporary gym space at most of our clubs.
 With this in mind, it could be a good idea to allow plenty of time to familiarise yourself with the new gym setup and some of the guidelines we’ve introduced to keep everybody safe.